Which elements of pay count for the purposes of calculating whether or not the national minimum wage has been paid?

 - overtime and shift premiums;

-- allowances (other than allowances attributable to the performance of the worker in carrying out his or her work);
+- allowances (other than allowances attributable to the performance of the worker in carrying out their work);

 - tips, service charges, gratuities and cover charges;